SamCatherman/Animal_Farm_API/README.md

-Rails Backend loosely based on the novella by George Orwell, 'Animal Farm.'
+Rails API loosely based on the novella by George Orwell, 'Animal Farm.'
 Useful for practicing Fetch, DOM Manipulation, Events etc. As of now, API is read-only.
 POST, PATCH, DELETE actions coming soon!

+## Routes
+The default endpoint is `'/animals'`, with additional routes to `/animals/:id`, `/farms`, `/farms/:id`, `/farmers`, and `/farmers/:id`

+## To View Live:
+If you simply wish to practice fetching data and building out a front-end, you can find live version @ https://animal-farm-api.herokuapp.com/

 ## To Run Locally: